hashicorp/vault/website/source/intro/getting-started/dev-server.html.md

 ## Verify the Server is Running

+As instructed, copy and execute `export VAULT_ADDR='http://127.0.0.1:8200'`.

 Verify the server is running by running the `vault status` command.
 This should succeed and exit with exit code 0.
-If you see an error about opening a connection, make sure you copied and executed the `export VAULT_ADDR...` command from above properly.

 If it ran successfully, the output should look like the below: